 How will I be measured for my performance?

-Just as our internal staff has goals and deadlines to measure for performance, the Graduate Program has goals and milestones attached for reviews as well.
+Just as our internal staff has goals and deadlines to measure for performance, the Graduate Programme has goals and milestones attached for reviews as well.

-What if I want to enroll in a MBA/MS/PhD program in the next 3 years?
+What if I want to enrol in a MBA/MS/PhD programme in the next 3 years?

-Please do keep in mind this is a rotational program and you will be asked to move every 9 months.
-With that being said, a virtual academic program can be possible, however traditional schools will most likely not be accommodating to your rotations.
+Please do keep in mind this is a rotational programme and you will be asked to move every 9 months.
+With that being said, a virtual academic programme can be possible, however traditional schools will most likely not be accommodating to your rotations.